danburzo/selery/README.md

 ![selery](./.github/selery.svg)

-selery is a small, handwritten CSS selector parser.
-It aims to be compliant with the relevant specifications ([CSS Syntax Level 3](https://drafts.csswg.org/css-syntax-3/), [CSS Selectors Level 4](https://drafts.csswg.org/selectors-4/), [HTML Specification: pseudo-classes](https://html.spec.whatwg.org/multipage/semantics-other.html#pseudo-classes) and others), while remaining compact and understandable so that it can be used as a starting point to experiment with new CSS syntax.
+selery is a small, handwritten CSS selector parser and DOM query engine.

+It aims to be compliant with the relevant specifications ([CSS Syntax Level 3](https://drafts.csswg.org/css-syntax-3/), [CSS Selectors Level 4](https://drafts.csswg.org/selectors-4/), and others), while remaining compact and understandable so that it can be used as a starting point to experiment with new CSS syntax.

 > ⚠️ Currently a work-in-progress